Magnus-G/Process/index.md

 #### During brainstorm
 * If stuck on a question, jump to the next.
+* Don't "stand still" or linger too long.
+Ideas should be born from the existing ones and from the main questions.

 #### Categorizing after brainstorm session
 * Try to see what overall categories have emerged, e.g. "Navigation", "CMS",